anlutro/laravel-settings/README.md

 Publish the config file by running `php artisan config:publish anlutro/l4-settings`.

-If you use the database store you need to create the table yourself.
-It needs two columns - key and value, both should be varchars - how long depends on the amount of data you plan to store there.

 ### Usage

 You can either access the setting store via its facade or inject it by type-hinting towards the abstract class `anlutro\LaravelSettings\SettingStore`.